chenyuanlin1976/rasp_note/shellCmd_note.md

 `find . -type d -exec chmod 755 {} \;`
 `find . -type f -exec chmod 644 {} \;`

+### rsync - a fast, versatile, remote (and local) file-copying tool

+`rsync -avu --delete "/home/user/SRC/" "/home/user/DEST"`

++ -a Do the sync preserving all filesystem attributes
++ -v run verbosely
++ -u only copy files with a newer modification time (or size difference if the times are equal)
++ --delete delete the files in target folder that do not exist in the source

 ## openssl - OpenSSL command line program

 [openssl-dgst](https://docs.openssl.org/3.0/man1/openssl-dgst/)